TheMarex/prosem/Niklaus/RandomWalk.md

 \begin{proof}
 Let T be a randomized turing machine, that 'flips a coin' with probability $p = {\left(\frac{1}{2}\right)}^n$.
-The frist time it sees head it halts.
+The first time it sees head it halts.
 It should be clear that this TM does not need to use any space on the working tape.

 To answer the question of the expected running time of such a TM, we model it as random experiment.
 $X$ denotes the number of coin flips before the first head.
 The probability that we saw $k$ tails before the first head is given by: